Recognition of same-sex unions in Barbados: Background

+In June 2016, Attorney General Adriel Brathwaite said the Government of Barbados was not considering changing the law to allow for same-sex marriages; "As a lawmaker, if Jane decides she wants to live with Janice, that is their business as far I am concerned.
+But I will not change the law to allow them to be married in Barbados.
+I will not stop them from being able to access health care, being able to have a job, or to be able to eat and sleep and do all the things I do."
+Activist Donnya Piggott said at the time that the local LGBT community was "not interested in pressuring authorities to legalize same-sex marriages".

 In March 2022, attorney at law Lalu Hanuman suggested that the Marriage Act may not prohibit same-sex marriage, and called on same-sex couples to challenge the law in court.
 "It does not say in the prohibited or void sections that a man can't marry a man or a woman can't marry a woman.
 I think it ought to be considered a test case where an LGBTQ person approaches the magistrate to get the bands published … and tries to get married to someone of their same gender.
-I am confident it will be refused at the Magistrate's Court level, but then challenge it all the way up to the Caribbean Court of Justice and I think it could well succeed.", Hanuman said.
-The Act uses gender-neutral language, except in section 3 which states that "a marriage solemnised between a man and a woman" is void if the partners are related.
+I am confident it will be refused at the Magistrate's Court level, but then challenge it all the way up to the Caribbean Court of Justice and I think it could well succeed", Hanuman said.
+The act uses gender-neutral language, with the parties to a marriage referred to as "persons", except in section 3 which states that "a marriage solemnised between a man and a woman" is void if the partners are related.

-2018 Inter-American Court of Human Rights ruling
+2018 Inter-American Court of Human Rights advisory opinion

-On 9 January 2018, in advisory opinion OC 24/7, the Inter-American Court of Human Rights (IACHR) ruled that countries signatory to the American Convention on Human Rights are required to allow same-sex couples to marry.
-The ruling states that:
+On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
+The advisory opinion states that:

 Barbados ratified the American Convention on Human Rights on 27 November 1982 and recognized the court's jurisdiction on 4 June 2000.
-The ruling set binding precedent in favour of same-sex marriage for Barbadian courts.